Dentrax/mimir/docs/sources/migration-guide/migrating-from-single-zone-with-helm.md

 1. Wait for all new store gateways to start up.

-1. Wait for store gateways to sync all blocks (TODO how?)
+1. Wait for store gateways to sync all blocks.

+   The logs of the new store gateways should contain the line "successfully synchronized TSDB blocks for all users".

 1. Make the read path use the new zone aware store gateways.